grid5000/g5k-api/README.md

   it with a reference-repository, an OAR database, a kadeploy3 server, and a jabber server to exercice all its functionnality, in addition to its own backend services that are already packaged in the Vagrant box.
 As this is not trivial a requires some compromises, the development of this application relies strongly on unit tests.

+  A usefull set of ssh tunnels is created with

+        vagrant> rake tunnels:setup

 * For those of you that prefer working with the more classical rvm approach, you'll need